Domestic Violence Articles

 The abuse that your partner inflicts on you may not always be physical or sexual.
 Abusive individuals combine tactics to keep their victims under their control.
 Many forms of abuse can pair with domestic violence, including a variety of emotionally or verbally abusive tactics such as manipulation or name-calling.
 An abusive partner may tear you down to the point where you believe that you cannot function outside of the relationship.
 However, that is not true.
-Recognize this as an abusive tactic that your partner is using to keep you in the relationship.
+It’s important to be able to recognize this as an abusive tactic that your partner is using to keep you in the relationship.

 Get help for domestic violence

 There are many resources available for victims of domestic violence.
 You don't have to suffer alone.
-The national domestic violence hotline, founded in 1966, is available any time day or night.
-Victims of domestic violence can contact the national domestic violence hotline at https://www.thehotline.org via their online chat option or call 1−800−799−7233.
+The National Domestic Violence Hotline, founded in 1966, is available any time day or night, 24 hours a day 7 days a week.
+Victims of domestic violence can contact the National Domestic Violence Hotline at https://www.thehotline.org via their online chat option or call 1−800−799−7233.

-Victims of domestic violence should know that when they contact the hotline, everything discussed is confidential.
-If you are being abused, this is a resource you can use to get help.
+Victims of domestic violence should know that when they contact the hotline, everything discussed is private.

 Healing after abuse